pfagurel/Transfer-Learning-on-Electrophysiological-data-thesis/README.md

-# Transfer Learning on Electrophysiological data : Master's Thesis
+# Master's Thesis: Transfer Learning on Electrophysiological data

 This repository contains the implementation and documentation of a transfer learning on EMG data, as part of my Master's Thesis.